lit/lit/docs/_guide/03-template-reference.md

 Location: text bindings

 JavaScript asynchronous iterators provide a generic interface for asynchronous sequential access to data.
-Much like an iterator, a consumer requests the next data item with a a call to `next()`, but with asynchronous iterators `next()` returns a `Promise`, allowing the iterator to provide the item when it's ready.
+Much like an iterator, a consumer requests the next data item with a call to `next()`, but with asynchronous iterators `next()` returns a `Promise`, allowing the iterator to provide the item when it's ready.

 lit-html offers two directives to consume asynchronous iterators: